james-bowman/slack/README.md

 	log.Fatal(err)
 }

-slack.EventProcessor(conn, func(msg *slack.Message) {
+handler := func(msg *slack.Message) {
 	msg.Respond(message.Text)
-})
+}

+slack.EventProcessor(conn, handler, handler)
 ```

-The above snippet of code connects to the Slack RTM API over a web socket and starts listening for messages directed at the user account used to connect to slack (either a direct message or a message in a channel preceded by @<username>: ).
+The above snippet of code connects to the Slack RTM API over a web socket and starts listening for all messages and those directed specifically at the user account used to connect to slack (either a direct message or a message in a channel preceded by @<username>: ).
 Tt will then repeat the same message back to Slack.